Mass Intentions at Epiphany of Our Lord Catholic Church

 The guidelines and forms can also be found in the church or the parish office.

 - You may submit your Mass request by mail, drop it off in person, or drop it in the collection basket.
 ALL Mass requests must be received using the available form.
 They can be found in back of the church, online and in the office.

 - We will accept up to three intentions per registered household.
-Of those, two may be for Sunday Masses (including Saturday anticipated), and one for a weekday Mass.
+Of those, one may be for a Sunday Mass (including Saturday anticipated), and two for weekday Masses.
 The requests are honored on a first-come, first-serve basis in the order in which the form is received in the Parish Office.